BECOMING THE DARK

-I met Parker Palmer and his wife, Sharon, at their home in Madison, Wisconsin, where we had a beautiful afternoon together talking about faith and healing in our own lives.
+I met Parker Palmer and his wife, Sharon, at their home in Madison, Wisconsin, where we enjoyed a beautiful afternoon together talking about faith and healing in our own lives.
 Parker is a poet, a philosopher, a teacher, and, most certainly, a healer.
 He is a Quaker who has spent most of his life helping others to heal by reminding them—all of us, that is— of our great purpose and connectedness.
-He founded the Center for Courage & Renewal which seeks to help teachers and those in the helping professions rediscover and renew why they went into those professions before the almost stereotypical burnout occurs.
+He founded the Center for Courage & Renewal in Greenville, South Carolina, which seeks to help teachers and those in the helping professions rediscover and renew why they went into those professions before the almost stereotypical burnout occurs.

 Parker is the author of nine books including: The Courage To Teach series, A Hidden Wholeness: The Journey Toward an Undivided Life, and, his most recent, Healing the Heart of Democracy: The Courage to Create a Politics Worthy of the Human Spirit.